Home » WaterRower Natural Rowing Machine Review

 (Back to Top)

-According to Amazon, the weight capacity of the rower is 1,000 pounds (454 kg).
-I contacted WaterRower and confirmed with them that 1,000 pounds (454 kg) is the maximum capacity!
+According to the specs, the weight capacity of the rower is 1,000 pounds (454 kg).
+I contacted WaterRower and confirmed with them that 1,000 pounds (454 kg) is the maximum capacity.

 The seat track of the machine is fairly long and the seat has a movement length of 43 inches (109 cm).

-The WaterRower website states that the seat rail can accommodate inseams of up to 38.0″.
+The WaterRower website states that the wood rails can accommodate inseams of up to 38.0″.

-Based on the information I’ve gathered, if you’re taller than 6’7” (200 cm), I would try out a unit at a local fitness retailer or gym to make sure it will accommodate your size.
+Based on what I’ve found so far, if you’re taller than 6’7” (200 cm), I would try out a unit at a local fitness retailer or gym to make sure it will accommodate your size.
 Otherwise, this rower should be fine for everyone else.

 (Back to Top)